 Click “Next” to get the next screen.
 Here you select the authentication source.
 This can every authentication source from ClearPass.
 For my testing purpose, I use the internal user database.
 I place all my test users in this DB:

 Afterward, click three times “Next” and save the new service.
-All other screens are default, for the moment.
-The basics are configured.
+All other screens are

 Operator Login with Comware Based Devices